Relentless By Tim S. Grover

 It’s raw animal instinct.

 This book is about following those instincts, facing the truth, and getting rid of the excuses that stand between you and your goals, no matter how complex and unattainable they may seem, no matter how many people tell you it can’t be done.
-It can be done.

 Success is about dealing with reality, facing your demons and addictions, and not putting a smiley face on everything you do.